hashicorp/consul/website/source/docs/agent/options.html.markdown

   changes.
 This must be in the form of a hex string, 36 characters long, such as `adf4238a-882b-9ddc-4a9d-5b6758e4159e`.
 If this isn't supplied, which is the most common case, then the agent will generate an identifier at startup and persist it in the <a href="#_data_dir">data directory</a>
   so that it will remain the same across agent restarts.
-This is currently only exposed via
-  <a href="/api/agent.html#agent_self">/v1/agent/self</a>,
-  <a href="/api/catalog.html">/v1/catalog</a>, and
-  <a href="/api/health.html">/v1/health</a> endpoints, but future versions of
-  Consul will use this to better manage cluster changes, especially for Consul servers.
+Information from the host will be used to generate a deterministic node ID if possible, unless [`-disable-host-node-id`](#_disable_host_node_id) is set to true.

 * <a name="_node_meta"></a><a href="#_node_meta">`-node-meta`</a> - Available in Consul 0.7.3 and later,
   this specifies an arbitrary metadata key/value pair to associate with the node, of the form `key:value`.